pixi-loopkit/docs/docs/intro.md

 // get direct access to the drawing surface
 // set line to be 3 pixels thick and turquoise
-// and draw a rectangle (x, y, width, height), and mind the half-pixel let graphics = kit.graphics;
+// and draw a rectangle (x, y, width, height), and mind the half-pixel kit.graphics.lineStyle(3, "turquoise");
-graphics.lineStyle(3, "turquoise");
-graphics.drawRect(100.5, 100.5, 100, 100);
+kit.graphics.drawRect(100.5, 100.5, 100, 100);
 ```

-`kit.graphics` is a thinly wrapped [Pixi.js' Graphics](http://pixijs.download/release/docs/PIXI.Graphics.html) object that you can use to directly draw on.
+`kit.graphics` is a thinly wrapped [Pixi.js' Graphics](http://pixijs.download/release/docs/PIXI.Graphics.html) object that you can use to directly draw on the canvas.
+It can do lines, squares, circles, ellipses, arcs, bezier curves, and you can nest graphics into other graphics as well (more on that later!).
+Since Pixi itself is sitting on top of WebGL2, you can also do shaders and whatnot.
 Check out [Pixi's documentation](http://pixijs.download/release/docs/PIXI.Graphics.html) for full details.
-In essence it can do lines, squares, circles, ellipses, arcs, bezier curves, as well as you can nest graphics into other graphics (more on that later).
-Since Pixi itself is sitting on top of WebGL2, you can also do shaders and whatnot!

 Loopkit adds one essential feature to Pixi's graphics: you can specify colors in any format you like.
 All colors in loopkit are [chroma.js](https://gka.github.io/chroma.js/) colors, allowing you to use symbolic names (like "red", or "fuchsia"), HSL (hue, saturation, lightness) triplets, blending, and everything else.
 It's a rather excellent library, so be sure to check out [their documentation](https://gka.github.io/chroma.js/)!

-> Keyboard shortcut!
-Click on the square above and then press the "p" button on keyboard.
+> Keyboard shortcut time!
+Click on the square above and then press the "p" button on your keyboard.
 You should be offered to download a capture of what you're seeing.
 Loopkit has a built-in exporter that will allow you get your work from code into PNGs and GIFs in no time.

 ## Let's get moving